koyo-nic/grass-course-veroa/exercises/02_create_new_location/PITCHME.md

 ### Import raster and vector maps

-The most common raster and vector formats are imported with

 - [r.in.gdal](https://grass.osgeo.org/grass74/manuals/r.in.gdal.html): Imports raster data into a GRASS raster map using GDAL library.
 - [v.in.ogr](https://grass.osgeo.org/grass74/manuals/v.in.ogr.html): Imports vector data into a GRASS vector map using OGR library.